thomashallam/NHSUserResearchPanel/README.md

 **Project context:**
 - NHS Digital has conducted over 600 surveys in the past few years (using the survey tool Qualtrics)
-- The organisation has established mulitple research panels, with hundreds of thousands of participants signing up
+- The organisation has established mulitple user research panels (contact lists), with hundreds of thousands of participants signing up.
-- Access to qualified participants has been fundamental to the success of user research projects across NHSD and our health partner organisations (e.g. DHSC, UKHSA, NHSE)
+- Access to panel participants has been fundamental to the success of user research projects across both NHS Digital and our health partner organisations (e.g. DHSC, UKHSA, NHSE)

 **Known pain points:**